Data for science and health: trustworthy data science

 Data science is central to the future of health and the scientific endeavour.
-To support the right tools and people, we are investing £75 million in a five-year programme on data for science and health.

 Data science is transforming how science solves urgent health challenges but progress in this field is inconsistent and is hindered by three systematic blockers: